 Get other estate planning documents

 Remember that a will is only one part of your estate plan.
 You might also want to consider a living will, which is an advance directive that outlines future health care decisions, and a power of attorney (POA), which can give someone legal authority to make decisions on your behalf.

-If you die without writing a will, the court will determine your legal heirs based on a series of legal statutes called intestacy laws.
+If you die without writing a will — or make an invalid will — the court will determine your legal heirs based on a series of legal statutes called intestacy laws.
 Your closest blood relatives usually have a greater claim to inherit your assets and your final beneficiaries may not be who you wanted — all the more reason to write a will that passes muster in court.